 - Sari’eil – the angel of death

-- Reia`eil – the angel of God’s judgment after death; guides souls through Purification as they review their lives
+- Reia`eil – the angel of God’s judgment after death; guides and oversees souls through Purification as they review their lives

 - Y’rachme’eil – watches over souls on their way from Purification to heaven

 Mikha’eil is the chief prince of the angels (Dan.
 10:13), who is also represented as the tutelary prince and guardian of Israel.